Geographical usage of television: Europe-wide networks

 As Europe is a linguistical and culturally varied continent, the dominating broadcasters are either national or are operating in countries that share a language.
 Pan-European broadcasters exist, but they tend to adapt their content for different markets by providing different audio streams or completely separate channels with the same name.
 Channels available to all of Europe include Euronews and Eurosport.

 Latin American networks and stations

-Television has reached a great expansion in all the Latin American scope.
-Currently, there are more than 1,500 television stations in all Latin America, according to the number of apparatuses by homes (more than 60 million), of more than two hundred million people.
-Because of the financial and political troubles that occurred between the mid-1970s and the early 1990s, television networks in some countries of this region had a development more irregular than the North American and European networks.
-In countries like Mexico or Brazil, one or two networks claim almost all the audience.
-In other countries like Colombia or Chile, television broadcasting has historically been public-broadcast dominated until the 1990s.
-In countries like Nicaragua or Peru, television had a troubled history.
-The largest commercial television groups are Mexico-based Televisa, Brazil-based Globo and Canada-based Canwest Latin American Group.
+Television in Latin America comprises more than 1,500 broadcast television stations across over 20 countries.

+In major markets such as Mexico and Brazil, one or two commercial networks — such as Televisa and TV Globo — dominate viewership and contribute some of the highest national audience shares globally.

+Public and institution-owned broadcasters have also played a significant role, particularly in Chile and Colombia, where public service television dominated through much of the 20th century.

 North American networks and stations

 Canadian networks and stations

 In Canada, there are a number of national networks, including four main networks for English Canada.
 One, CBC Television, is owned by the Canadian Broadcasting Corporation, a government-funded Crown corporation.
 The other three, CTV, Global, and Citytv are privately run.
 The private networks usually use most of their primetime hours to rebroadcast U.S. shows, while the CBC airs more Canadian programming.
 Private systems — essentially mini-networks whose stations have a somewhat enhanced local focus and which do not reach all of Canada — include E! and CTV 2.

 In French Canada, particularly Quebec, the main networks are the CBC-owned Ici Radio-Canada Télé, and private networks Noovo and TVA.
 These networks tend to air substantially more domestic programming in primetime than their English counterparts.
 There are also the Aboriginal Peoples Television Network, multiethnic broadcaster Omni Television, provincial educational networks, and a limited number of niche-interest or independent stations.
 Radio-Canada broadcasts across Canada, while TVA and TQS only broadcast terrestrial signals in Quebec and APTN only broadcasts terrestrially in the territories.
 TVA and APTN, however, are available on cable in all Canadian markets.
 TQS does not have national cable carriage rights, although it is available in some markets outside of Quebec with larger francophone communities.

 Additional premium television or specialty channels are also available in both languages through cable and satellite television.
 Notable examples include CBC Newsworld, TSN, MuchMusic, Showcase, and The Movie Network.

 The Canadian Radio-television and Telecommunications Commission (CRTC) requires all television services in Canada to broadcast a minimum percentage of Canadian content, both during the day and during primetime.